Engage, learn, and get your questions answered by NVIDIA technology experts.

-Connect with the Experts sessions at NVIDIA GTC 2023 will give you a unique opportunity to meet with the people behind NVIDIA products and research.
+Connect With the Experts sessions at NVIDIA GTC give attendees a unique opportunity to meet with the people behind NVIDIA products and research.

-Each 50-minute session will give you a chance to ask questions and learn about NVIDIA technologies, including current topics of interest such as deep learning, accelerated computing, robotics, generative AI, metaverse applications, and more.
+Watch sessions on-demand to learn about NVIDIA technologies, including hot topics such as deep learning, accelerated computing, robotics, generative AI, metaverse applications, and more.

 Join this interactive support session with Omniverse technical product managers, engineers, and solutions architects, where you can get direct help and surface your questions, issues, and ideas specific to your use case.